ton-community/ton-docs/docs/v3/guidelines/smart-contracts/howto/wallet.md

 // mnemonic := strings.Split("put your mnemonic", " ") // get our mnemonic as array
 mnemonic := wallet.NewSeed() // get new mnemonic

 // The following three lines will extract the private key using the mnemonic phrase.
 We will not go into cryptographic details.
-It has all been implemented in the tonutils-go library, but it immediately returns the finished wallet object with the address and ready methods.
+It has all been implemented in the tonutils-go library, but it immediately returns the finished object of the wallet with the address and ready methods.
 So we’ll have to write the lines to get the key separately.
-Goland IDE will automatically import all required libraries (crypto, pbkdf2, and others). mac := hmac.New(sha512.New, []byte(strings.Join(mnemonic, " "))) hash := mac.Sum(nil) k := pbkdf2.Key(hash, []byte("TON default seed"), 100000, 32, sha512.New) // In TON libraries, "TON default seed" is used as salt when getting keys
+Goland IDE will automatically import all required libraries (crypto, pbkdf2 and others). mac := hmac.New(sha512.New, []byte(strings.Join(mnemonic, " "))) hash := mac.Sum(nil) k := pbkdf2.Key(hash, []byte("TON default seed"), 100000, 32, sha512.New) // In TON libraries "TON default seed" is used as salt when getting keys
 // 32 is a key len

 privateKey := ed25519.NewKeyFromSeed(k) // get private key